augmentedfabricationlab/fabtory_fabrication_control/README.md

 #### Moveit on Linux Notes

 * __Moveit setups on Linux/WSL__: New urdf descriptions for various robot setups of our lab should be created in the [robotic_setups](https://github.com/augmentedfabricationlab/robotic_setups.git) repository (which is a catkin workspace).
-When on Linux/WSL, the repo can be cloned within the home folder via
+When on Linux/WSL, the repo can be cloned within the home folder via:

     git clone https://github.com/augmentedfabricationlab/robotic_setups.git